ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 {: #adjusting-bandwidth-allocation-ui}
 {: ui}

+Instance Bandwidth is available for select customers.
+Contact IBM Sales if you are interested in purchasing and using this offering.
+{: preview}

 You can adjust the allocation of your instance's total bandwidth between network bandwidth and storage bandwidth using the UI.

 To adjust the bandwidth of an instance: